 A home equity line of credit (HELOC) is different from a home equity loan in that you withdraw money from your account as you need it, rather than taking out a loan in a lump sum.
 In addition, a HELOC is revolving debt, like a credit car.
 You can borrow up to a specific credit limit and interest is charged on the amount borrowed.
 You can pay your debt down and then borrow again when you need to during the draw term, which is usually between five and 10 years.
 A home appraisal may be required to obtain a HELOC.

 So, if you’re looking for an alternative to high interest credit cards for that special project or purchase or are trying to find a smart way to consolidate your debt, either of these options may be good to consider.
-A CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, licensed loan officer will help you decide based on your status and can guide you each step of the way if using the equity in your home is right for you.
+A CrossCountry Mortgage, Inc. licensed loan officer will help you decide based on your status and can guide you each step of the way if using the equity in your home is right for you.

 Get Pre-Qualified Now